 3) The White Album (2016)

 It’s so good to have Weezer back.
 Not back like Everything Will Be Alright In The End, but actually back.
 Back to the peak of their powers, back on a form they haven’t been on since the turn of the millennium.
 Twenty-two years after their debut and Weezer only went and showed us all there’s life in the old dogs yet, returning to the 10-songs-and-the-truth format that made us all fall in love with them way back when.
 Cuomo’s solos shine brighter than the skin of sunbathing Californians and the band’s Beatles/Beach Boys/Pixies hybrid is so evidently clear on the White Album.
 For every King Of The World and Thank God For Girls, there’s Jacked Up and Summer Elaine and Drunk Dory – songs experimenting with melody and arrangements previously untouched by the band.
-Weezer are one of the greatest bands to ever do it and the White Album suggest that they’ve still got something else left for us.
-And that’s so exciting.
+Weezer are one of the greatest bands to ever do it.

 2) The Blue Album (1994)